How To Spot Fake Emails and Phishing Scams

 Why would Apple be sending me an invoice from Shaw in Canada?

-Who sent the email?
-If the "From" address doesn't originate from the same company as the email claims to be then this is another immediate red flag.
+If the "From" address doesn't originate from the same company as the message claims to be though then this is an immediate red flag - if the criminals haven't even bothered trying to mask this then it's an obvious giveaway!

-But if you can't obviously classify it as fake, and if it looks like one which perhaps you shouldn't ignore, then try the following:
+If you've received an email or text message that you're suspicious of but aren't quite sure about, and if it looks like something which perhaps you shouldn't ignore, then try the following:

-- Check online: If the email claims to be from a company you have an account with already then login to it.
-Don't click on any links in the email - open your browser & type the web address directly.
-If the email was genuine you'll normally see the same message in your account.
+- Check online: If the message claims to be from a company you have an account with already then login to it.
+Don't click on any links in the email or text - open your browser & type the web address directly.
+If the message was genuine you'll often see the same message in your account.

-- Phone them up: Try phoning the company or organisation.
-Do a web search for their phone number (don't trust anything in the email) or, if you're a customer of theirs already, look for a phone number on a previous email or letter that you know to be from them.
+- Contact the company: Try phoning the company or organisation, especially if it's a small or local business.
+Do a web search for their phone number (don't trust anything in the email or text you received) or, if you're a customer of theirs already, look for a phone number on a previous email or letter that you know to be from them.
+The online chat functionality on a company's website can also be used.

 But what if it is a genuine email?